Kong/docs.konghq.com/app/konnect/org-management/users-and-roles.md

    * View usernames, email addresses, and assigned role(s).
    * For users that have been invited but haven't set up an account yet, a **pending** indicator displays by their name.
-   * To edit assigned roles, click the user's name to drill down to their assigned role(s) and the description of each role.
-Click **Actions > Add/Remove Roles** to add or remove role(s) from the selected user.
+   * To edit assigned roles, select a user's name to drill down to their assigned role(s) and the description of each role.
+Select **Actions > Add/Remove Roles** to add or remove role(s) from the selected user.